FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 The code above has three sections:

 - A declaration of constant variables that match the `kickstart.json` and `.env` files.
-- Creation of the User request object with `const request`.
-Details on t`his can be found in the [TypeScript client library interface](https://github.com/FusionAuth/fusionauth-typescript-client/blob/master/src/FusionAuthClient.ts).
+- The `createRandomUser` function, which creates a User request object with `const request`, and then sends it to `fusion.register()`.
+Details on this can be found in the [TypeScript client library interface](https://github.com/FusionAuth/fusionauth-typescript-client/blob/master/src/FusionAuthClient.ts).
-- Making the request with the client library and checking the response with `await fusion.register(userId, request);`.
+- The `deleteUser` function, which the tests you are going to write can use to delete the user just created.

-Run the code with the following command.
+Run the code to test user creation with the following command.

 ```bash
 node test.js
 ```

 In FusionAuth, click on <span>Users</span>{:.breadcrumb} to check that a new user called `lambdatestuser` has been created.
-Now that you have a user profile to work with, you can delete the `createUser();` line in `test.js`.
+You can delete the `createRandomUser(uuidv4());` line in `test.js`, as each test will use a new temporary user.
+This will allow you to add multiple lambda tests while avoiding potential conflicts between test users and permissions.

 #### Write the Test

-Now you can use the new test user to test that the lambda returns "Goodbye World", which will confirm that the CLI `update` command worked.
+Now you will test that the lambda returns "Goodbye World", which will confirm that the CLI `update` command worked.

 Add this code to the `test.js` file.